davedx/algo-trading-tsla/README.md

 The script does a grid search to find the best parameters for the EMA and RSI algos.

 It back tests with price data scraped from yahoo finance (the ydl.py script).

+## Dependencies

+You can use pip to install everything.
+It relies upon:

+  pandas
+  numpy
+  json
+  requests
+  talib